 - Could a hotel or huddle space be used instead to accomplish the same goals?

 Wondering how digital room signs can help your organization better manage meeting rooms?
 Contact us.
-In the meantime, download our handy infographic with these impressive stats:
+In the meantime, download our handy infographic with these impressive meeting facts: